eriqande/CKMRpop/cran-comments.md

 ## User Notices

+* 7/13/21.
+    - Following Uwe's request, I ran with valgrind to find memory leaks.
+I fixed them all by properly freeing one of the structures I had allocated to in dfs_find_sampled_relatives.cpp.
+Subsequently, valgrind reported no leaks/errors.
+    - I also reduced the amount of data in `uncooked_spaghetti_plot()` to shorten its example run time.
+(On win-devel and win-oldrelease checks it ran > 10 s before I reduced it).

+* 7/12/21.
-* Hello CRAN maintainers.
+    - Hello CRAN maintainers.
 This was accepted to CRAN in late June, but then I was notified by Prof. Brian Ripley that there were compiler errors on Solaris.
     I discovered the cause of that was an ambiguous cast situation in the C++ code that is not problematic on other compilers.
-I fixed that and was waiting as long as possible before resubmitting to allow all the other checks and build steps you might have been doing before resubmitting this.
+I fixed that and was waiting as long as possible before resubmitting to allow all the other checks and build steps you might have been doing
+    before resubmitting this.
 When I went to test it again before final submission, I found one of the examples causing an Error on some platforms.
 I finally tracked it down to an interaction between my code and some changes in RCpp 1.0.7, which went up on CRAN just recently.
 I managed to figure that issue out using valgrind, and it was fairly easy to fix.
 In the meantime, however, CKMRpop got archived on CRAN, so this now looks like a new submission.
 Sorry about all of that.

 Thanks again for all that you do in support of the R community.